 - Fresh Berries

-- In a blender add, in this order, the berries, bananas, milk, yogurt, honey, chia seeds, and vanilla (if using).
+- In a blender add, in this order, milk, berries, bananas, yogurt, honey, chia seeds, and vanilla.
 If the fruit isn't frozen add the ice.

-- Top with optional toppings.
-Drizzle with additional honey if desired.
+- Sprinkle with optional toppings.
+Drizzle with additional honey, if desired.

 - Frozen fruits and very cold liquids will result in a thicker smoothie bowl

 - Reserve some fresh berries for topping your bowl